- 1 Visas

 Another difficulty is the fact that in Azerbaijan there aren’t that many major routes on which people would frequently travel, so if you decide to travel off the beaten track, you might find yourself stuck in a place for a long time.

-After we’d realised that hitch-hiking in Azerbaijan wasn’t possible, we got around using marshrutkas (paid mini vans), which wasn’t easy either due to the fact that outside the big cities, there are no proper marshrutras stations.
+After we’d realised that hitch-hiking in Azerbaijan wasn’t possible, we got around using marshrutkas (private mini vans), which wasn’t easy either due to the fact that outside the big cities, there are no proper marshrutras stations.
 You may be able to find a square from which they frequently depart but finding a decent timetable might give you a headache.
 On the whole, if you don’t speak Russian, Turkish or Azerbaijani you might find it difficult to obtain any information regarding your destination, timetables or fares.

 There are some cultural peculiarities you should be aware of when starting your Azeri adventure.
 First of all men aren’t supposed to wear shorts.
 Azerbaijan is a traditional Muslim country and apparently according to the Quran male legs are sexually tempting and should be covered at all times.
 During our first days in Baku, Jon experienced some laughs, hostile looks and even some pushing in the metro and all due to his shorts.
 Once he started wearing long trousers the problem disappeared.
-It was hard to believe that this was the reason of sometimes hostile or aggressive behavior, especially considering the fact that I could wear shorts without any problem, but our Azeri host confirmed that wearing shorts in Azerbaijan is probably not the best idea if you’re a man.
+It was hard to believe that this was the reason of sometimes hostile or aggressive behaviour, especially considering the fact that I could wear shorts without any problem, but our Azeri host confirmed that wearing shorts in Azerbaijan is probably not the best idea if you’re a man.

 You should also keep in mind that, as in other Caucasus countries, Azeri currency cannot be exchanged in any surrounding state, so either spend all your manats within the country or pray that you meet other backpackers on the way who would be kind enough to cut you a deal.